FAIR Fine Art Guide

 • Look for wear on raised areas, handle edges, and tray rims where base metal may show through on plated objects, but do not scrub or polish just to make that wear more obvious.

-• Treat color, tarnish, and weight only as supporting clues.
+• Treat color, tarnish, and weight as supporting clues only.
 They are not enough on their own to classify the object correctly.

 Why silverplate can still need a serious appraisal